How It All Fits Together

 6: Recording work with new setup

-New batches of the same work are stitched and the improvements can be seen by comparing the new and old traces.
-Fine tune your adjustments, and re-record new batches, until you are happy with the improvements you have made.
+New components of the same work are stitched and the improvements can be seen by comparing the new and old traces.
+Fine tune your adjustments, and re-record more components, until you are happy with the improvements you have made.

 7: Showing results